fly-apps/nodejs-planetscale-read-replicas/README.md

 If there are multiple connection strings in the `DATABASE_URL`, the app needs to decide which one to connect to.
 In `database.js` you will see it takes a rough guess at which regions it would _prefer_ to connect to (ideally the cloest).
 And then it sees which of those regions actually has a database.
 By looking for a connection string that uses a host in that region.
 If it can't find one, it defaults to connecting to the primary.

 If your app only uses a couple of regions, it may be simpler for you to instead have more environment variables and less code.
 You could add an environment variable per region, such as `DATABASE_URL_LHR`, `DATABASE_URL_FRA` ... and so on.
 And pick the appropriate connection string (based on the value of `FLY_REGION` that is provided at run-time as an environment variable).

+## Issues

+If you try deploying the app to Fly and that fails, the most _likely_ reason is your `DATABASE_URL` contains at least one invalid connection string.
+When each vm starts, the app tries to connect to the database.
+If it can't (such as the provided password is wrong) it will throw an error.
+You can confirm that is the case by running `fly logs` after a failed deploy.
+If you see a line such as `sea [info]Error: Access denied for user 'username-here'` please check all your connection strings are correct and there is no space between the commas.

 ## Notes